RossKnapman/Cardboard-Cosmology-2dF/README.md

 Stores information about the project settings.
 Unity generates these files; they do not need to be modified manually.

 ### Data
-When uploading a Unity project to GitHub, generally only the
+When uploading a Unity project to GitHub, generally only the "Assets" and "Project Settings" folders need to be uploaded as Unity generates the rest, but I have included the third folder "Data" which contains the raw data and a programme to process it.

+#### The Data .txt File
+This various a lot between surveys, so requires a Python programme to transfer it to the required format.

+# The Python Data Conversion File
+Converts the raw data to the required format as previously specified and adds to to the folder Assets/Resources/.
+See the existing repositories for examples of such data conversion.